beltex/SMCKit/README.md

 swift-smc
 =========

-A System Management Controller (SMC) API in Swift from user space for Intel based Macs.
+A System Management Controller (SMC) API in pure Swift from user space for Intel based Macs.
 The API works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.